lightingbeetle/generator-lb/readme.md

 2. `gulp build` for building from source to `dist` folder
 3. `gulp serve:dist` for build preview
 4. `gulp deploy` for deploying on dev server via sftp (config is in .env file)
 5. `gulp deploy:prod` for deploying on prod server via sftp (config is in .env file)
+6. `gulp help` for information about other tasks

 ## Folder structure